mitulmanish/FindYourFriends/README.md

 # FindYourFriends
+Task:
+We have some customer records in a text file (customers.txt) -- one customer per line, JSON lines formatted.
+We want to invite any customer within 100km of venue for some food and drinks on us.
+Write a program that will read the full list of customers and output the names and user ids of matching customers (within 100km), sorted by User ID (ascending).

+- The GPS coordinates for the venue are 53.339428, -6.257664.

+Solution:

 This App loads user locations from a text file and displays the list of people in close vicinity.